Ar-raqqah Syria Travel Guide

 Limited banking services exist.
 International banking services are largely unavailable.
 Cash transactions are the norm.

 ATMs are rare and unreliable.
 Credit and debit cards are generally not accepted.
-Assume you will need to operate with cash payments only.
+Assume you will need to operate with cash only.

 All mission-related expenses are handled through organizational budgeting and allowances.
 Personal budgeting for leisure is not applicable.